JonahVentures/MitoPilot/README.md

 # Installation

-We have provided detailed installation instructions for the following computing clusters:
+We provide detailed installation instructions for the following computing clusters:

 - [Smithsonian NMNH